 What are Cherry Angiomas?

-Cherry angiomas are growths that contain broken blood vessels and are usually not concerning.
+Cherry angiomas are growths that contain broken blood vessels in the skin due to proliferation of the endothelial cells and are usually not concerning, nor a medical emergency.
 However, they can be irritating, unsightly, and rarely cause bleeding.
-At Advanced Dermatology we offer laser cherry angioma removal so you don’t have to worry about these bumps any longer.
+At Advanced Dermatology of the Midlands, we offer laser cherry angioma removal so you don’t have to worry about these bumps any longer.